-As I prepared to travel in 2011, and ever since then, I have been reading that people can easily purchase a RFID-reading machine and then pick up your credit card info from inside your pocket, luggage, or handbag.
+As I prepared to travel in 2011, and through 2013, I read that people can easily purchase a RFID-reading machine and then pick up your credit card info from inside your pocket, luggage, or handbag.
 Honestly, I have no first-hand proof that they can.
 Nor do I have proof that they cannot.

 BUT… Knowing it was a possibility, I opted to not take a chance.

 Frankly, though, I thought that every RFID-shielding wallet, card holder, or whatever was absurd.
 Insane prices.
-Too heavy.
+Too heavy for travel.
 Impractical design for travel.

 So I looked into creating my own shielding for my chip and strip-containing cards.

 RFID chips are the chips in your plastic cards & one is in your passport as well.

 From what I read, mylar or aluminum foil act to shield our cards from these card readers.
 I looked into buying mylar or comic book protector sleeves of that silvery plastic.

 This is aluminum foil tape.
 It’s a very thin, very sticky aluminum foil used for things such as seal segments of that wide silver vent tube that comes out of your clothes dryer.